 You can apply for a short-term study visa if you’re doing a short course of study in the UK, such as an English language course, a training course or a short period of research.
 On a short-term study visa there are restrictions on your ability to work (including work placement and work experience) or carry out any business.

 You will be eligible if you have successfully completed a course of study at undergraduate level or above at a university and have a valid Tier 4 student visa at the time of application.
 The leave period granted will be two years and will be non-extendable.
-Under the Post-study work visa, you will be able to work, or look for work in any sector, at any level; you will also be able to switch into the skilled work route if you meet the requirements.
+Under the Graduate Route, you will be able to work, or look for work in any sector, at any level; you will also be able to switch into the skilled work route if you meet the requirements.

 You can apply for a Start-up visa if you want to set up a business in the UK.
 You must be endorsed by an authorised body that is either a UK higher education institution or a business organisation with a history of supporting UK entrepreneurs.
 With a Start-up visa, you can stay in the UK for two years; after this period you may also be able to switch to a General work visa (Tier 2).